2018 Illinois gubernatorial election

-Ultimately, Rauner remained on the ballot, and lost in the most lopsided gubernatorial election since Jim Edgar was reelected in 1994.
+Ultimately, Rauner lost in the most lopsided gubernatorial election since Jim Edgar was reelected in 1994.
 With Pritzker winning by a margin of 15.7%, this was the biggest gubernatorial margin of victory for a Democrat since 1932.
 This was the first gubernatorial election in the state since 2002 where the Democrat won a majority of the vote.

-Election information
+Pritzker only won 16 out of Illinois's 102 counties.
+However, those counties account for more than half of the state's total population.
+Pritzker won the traditionally Democratic Cook County which includes the Chicago Metropolitan Area.
+Pritzker won in all but one of Chicago's collar counties, which had been more of a tossup in years prior.
+He was the first Democrat to carry DuPage County since 1932; meanwhile, Kane and Kendall counties had not been carried by a Democrat once during the 20th century.
+DeKalb County voted Democratic for the first time since 1972.

+Pritzker also did well in other cities such as East Saint Louis and Champaign, and narrowly won in Peoria.
+Rauner did well in most rural areas of the state, but it was not enough to put a dent into Pritzker's lead.

+Background

 The primaries and general elections coincided with those for federal congressional races and those for other state offices.
 The election was part of the 2018 Illinois elections.
 Primary elections were held on March 20.

-Turnout

 For the primary election, turnout was 25.76%, with 2,046,710 votes cast.
 For the general election, turnout was 56.15%, with 4,547,657 votes cast.